scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

 > ### What about other choices?
 >
-> The alternative library, "nose", has been abandoned in favor of PyTest, which can run nose-style tests.
+> The alternative library, "nose", has been abandoned in favor of pytest, which can run nose-style tests.
 The standard library has a test suite as well, but it's extremely verbose and complex; and since "developers" run tests, your test requirements don't affect users.
-And PyTest can run stdlib style testing too.
-So just use PyTest.
+And pytest can run stdlib style testing too.
+So just use pytest.
 All major packages use it too, including NumPy.
-Most other choices, like [Hypothesis][], are related to PyTest.
+Most other choices, like [Hypothesis][], are related to pytest.

 ### Basic test structure

 You should make a folder called "tests" in your repository (probably alongside your `src` or module folder, but rarely they are placed inside the module folder).
-Your files will be called `test_*.py`; PyTest's default discovery expects the word "test" to be in everything (yes, you can place tests alongside or inside your module because of this).
+Your files will be called `test_*.py`; pytest's default discovery expects the word "test" to be in everything (yes, you can place tests alongside or inside your module because of this).
 This is an example of a test:

 `test_basic.py`: